‘The Talk’ Host Sharon Osbourne Reveals Two Of Her Granddaughters Have COVID-19

 Sharon Osbourne revealed on a new episode of The Talk that two of her granddaughters had contracted COVID-19.
 She made the announcement during a panel discussion with co-hosts Carrie Ann Inaba, Eve, and Sheryl Underwood.

 She told Carrie Ann that she initially did not share information regarding the diagnosis because she felt it was not her story to tell but Jack’s.
-Once he opened up about his daughter’s health issues on an episode of Cheryl Burke and AJ McLean’s podcast Pretty Messed Up as heard here, she felt she could then share this information with The Talk‘s viewers.
+Once he opened up about his daughters’ health issues on an episode of Cheryl Burke and AJ McLean’s podcast Pretty Messed Up, as heard here, she felt she could then share this information with The Talk‘s viewers.

-He explained in the podcast that his kids Minnie, 2 1/2, and Andy, 5, tested positive for coronavirus.
-He shared that his daughters came down with the virus after one child took a drink from a beverage of someone who worked for him.
+He explained in the podcast that his kids — Minnie, 2 1/2, and Andy, 5 — tested positive for coronavirus.
+He shared that his daughters came down with the virus after one child took a drink from a beverage that belonged to someone who worked for him.
 That person had traveled and did not tell the family before entering their home.

-Sheryl thanked Sharon for discussing the diagnosis with their viewers and being so open about her family’s struggle against the virus.
-In response, Sharon commented that since there were so many misconceptions about who could catch it she felt it was important to let The Talk viewers know that anyone could get it, even children.
+Sheryl thanked Sharon for discussing the diagnosis with their viewers and being so open about her family’s struggle with the virus.
+In response, Sharon commented that since there were so many misconceptions about who could catch the illness, she felt it was important to let The Talk viewers know that anyone could get it, even children.

-None of the other Osbourne clan members including Sharon’s son, his wife Lisa, their oldest daughter Pearl, daughter Kelly and husband Ozzy have contracted the virus.
+None of the other Osbourne clan members — including Sharon’s son, his wife Lisa, or their oldest daughter Pearl, along with daughter Kelly and husband Ozzy — have contracted the virus.

 On the season premiere of the series, Sharon revealed Minnie’s diagnosis.
 She explained that she was quarantining and was unable to be live in the studio as she originally planned.

-Fans sent their well-wishes in the comments section of the post.
+Fans sent their well-wishes in the comments section of the Instagram post.

 “Praying for a quick recovery for your granddaughters,” wrote one follower.